Abdelrahman-Elwardany1/ITourist/README.md

 ## Technologies Used
 - Android Native Development
 - Kotlin
-- Firebase (for chat functionality)
+- Firebase (for chat functionality and the back-end service)
 - TomTom Maps API
 - Contributing
 - We wholeheartedly welcome contributions from all developers!
 To contribute, follow these steps: